MicrosoftDocs/quantum-docs-pr/articles/user-guide/types.md

 Callable types may contain type parameters.
 Type parameters are indicated by a symbol prefixed by a single quote; for example, `'A` is a legal type parameter.
-Details on defining type-parameterized callables are provided at [Callables in Q#](xref:microsoft.quantum.guide.language.callables).
+Details on defining type-parameterized callables are provided on the [Operations and Functions in Q#](xref:microsoft.quantum.guide.operationsfunctions#generic-type-parameterized-callables) page.

 A type parameter may appear more than once in a single signature.
 For example, a function that applies another function to each element of an array and returns the collected results would have signature `(('A[], 'A->'A) -> 'A[])`.